 Assuming that rectangular hyperbola is the top model, the impact of R. brasiliensis and C. benghalensis on corn YL is accessed through the variance-ratio or F-test performed using equation [2] (Lindquist et al., 1996).
 This statistical procedure evaluates the difference of residual sum squares (RSS) of nested models.
 The F-test is calculated as:

-F=(RSSRED-RSSFULL)/(dfRED-dfFULL)SQRFULL/dfFULL Equation 6
+F=(RSSRED-RSSFULL)/(dfRED-dfFULL)RSSFULL/dfFULL Equation 6

 Where RSSRED and RSSFULL represent the minimized residual sum squares of the parameters estimated for the full (step 1) and reduced model (step 2, 3, or 4; steps 1 through 4 are described next), respectively; dfRED and dfFULL represent the degrees of freedom of the full and reduced models, respectively.
-F-value greater than the F-critical value (P-value <0.05) indicates that two models are different.
-Thus, the full model should be used.
-F-value smaller than the F-critical value indicates that two models are not different (P-value >0.05); therefore, a model with fewer parameters (reduced model) can be used to describe the data.
-When P-value >0.05, we fail to reject the null hypothesis and a reduced model should be used (no difference between I and/or A parameter values between weed species).
+In practical terms, when P-value >0.05, we fail to reject the null hypothesis and a reduced model should be used (no difference between I and/or A parameter values between weed species).
 However, if P-value <0.05, the null hypothesis is rejected and the full model should be used (different I and/or A parameter values for each weed species).
 The F-test principle for nonlinear regression analysis was calculated for each model using nls ANOVA command in R software (Ritz & Streibig, 2008).

 Four significant steps need to be completed to compare the parameters using this method (see supplemental file for statistical codes to perform these steps in R software):

-Step 1) Fit Equation [2] to the data of each species individually (R. brasiliensis and C. benghalensis); this represents the Full model, where four parameter values (I and A for each weed species) will be estimated.
+Step 1) Fit Equation [2] to the data of each species individually (R. brasiliensis and C. benghalensis); it is a single fit which a model having separated parameters for each species ; this represents the Full model, where four parameter values (I and A for each weed species) will be estimated.

 Step 2) Pool the data for both species (R. brasiliensis and C. benghalensis) and fit Equation [2].
 This represents the reduced model (Red.
 I), where two parameter values (I and A for both weed species combined) are estimated for the pooled data.
 This step will allow testing the hypothesis that I and A do not vary between species, which means that both species compete similarly with corn.
 If the hypothesis is accepted (P-value>0.05), stop here.
 Otherwise, there are two additional hypothesis to be tested (steps 3 and 4).